medialab/casanova/README.md

     ...
 }

-# You can format it as a CSV row:
+# You can format it as a CSV row (notice the list serialization):
 example.as_csv_row():
 >>> ['Le Monde', 'https://lemonde.fr|https://www.lemonde.fr', 'true']